Bigfoot: Alleged vocalizations

 Alleged vocalizations such as howls, screams, moans, grunts, whistles, and even a form of supposed language have been reported and allegedly recorded.
 In 1994, Bigfoot researcher Matt Moneymaker recorded audio in Columbiana County, Ohio, that the Bigfoot Field Researchers Organization (BFRO) claims is a Bigfoot producing a "moaning howl".

 Some of these alleged vocalization recordings have been analyzed by individuals such as retired U.S. Navy cryptologic linguist Scott Nelson.
 He analyzed audio recordings from the early 1970s said to be recorded in the Sierra Nevada mountains dubbed the "Sierra Sounds" and stated, "It is definitely a language, it is definitely not human in origin, and it could not have been faked".
 Les Stroud has spoken of a strange vocalization he heard in the wilderness while filming Survivorman that he stated sounded primate in origin.
+There have also been claims that Bigfoot can imitate the sounds of other animals.

 A number of anecdotal reports of Bigfoot encounters have resulted in witnesses claiming to be disoriented, dizzy and anxious.
-Some Bigfoot researchers, such as paranormal author Nick Redfern, have proposed that Bigfoot may produce infrasound, which could explain reports of this nature.
+Some Bigfoot researchers, such as paranormal author Nick Redfern, have proposed that Bigfoot may produce infrasound.

 Alleged encounters

+According to a Skawahlook First Nation story, Jeannie Chapman and her three children reported seeing and fleeing from a gigantic, hair-covered creature on their property near Ruby Creek, British Columbia in 1941.
+Her husband George reported that he returned home to investigate and found enormous human-like footprints and damage to the woodshed.
+The family further reported the creature returned nightly for one week; fearful, they moved away permanently.

 In Fouke, Arkansas, in 1971, a family reported that a large, hair-covered creature startled a woman after reaching through a window.
 This alleged incident caused hysteria in the Fouke area and inspired the horror movie, The Legend of Boggy Creek (1972).
 The report was later deemed a hoax.

 In 1974, the New York Times presented the dubious tale of Albert Ostman, a Canadian prospector, who stated that he was kidnapped and held captive by a family of Bigfoot for six days in 1924.

 In 1994, former U.S. Forest Service ranger Paul Freeman, a Bigfoot researcher, videotaped an alleged Bigfoot he reportedly encountered in the Blue Mountains in Oregon.
 The tape, often referred to as the Freeman footage, continues to be scrutinized and its authenticity debated.
 Freeman had previously gained media recognition in the 1980s for documenting alleged Bigfoot tracks, claiming they possessed dermal ridges.

 On May 26, 1996, Lori Pate, who was on a camping trip near the Washington state-Canada border, videotaped a dark subject she reported encountering running across a field and claimed it was Bigfoot.
 The film, dubbed the Memorial Day Bigfoot footage, is often depicted in Bigfoot-related media, most notably in the 2003 documentary, Sasquatch: Legend Meets Science.
 In his research, Daniel Perez of the Skeptical Inquirer concluded that the footage was likely a hoax perpetuated by a human in a gorilla costume.